-Founded in 1977, Samarco is a closely held company.
-Its main product is iron ore pellets sold to the steel industry in 19 countries in the Americas, the Middle East, Asia and Europe.
+Founded in 1977, Samarco is a privately held mining company.
+Its main product, iron ore pellets, is being sold to the steel industry in countries of the Americas, the Middle East, Asia and Europe.

-The failure of the dam on November 05, 2015, caused environmental damage, impacting families in the region and other localities along the Doce River.
-We apologize for the damage caused to the communities and to the society and we are aware that all of our actions will not bring back the lives lost.
+The dam collapse, on November 5, 2015, caused environmental damage, impacting families in the region and other locations along the Doce River.
+We sincerely apologize for the harm caused to communities and society and we know that none of our actions can bring back those who lost their lives.

-From the first day after the event, Samarco carried out actions to assist the people involved and to repair damages to the environment.
-In order to establish its commitment to the social, environmental and economic recovery of the impacted regions, Samarco, together with its shareholders Vale S.A. and BHP Billiton Brasil Ltda., signed a Transaction and Conduct Adjustment Agreement (TTAC – the Framework Agreement) in March 2016, with the federal government and the governments of the states of Minas Gerais and Espírito Santo.
-TTAC provided for the creation of a foundation to remediate and compensate the impacts of the dam failure.
-Since August, Fundação Renova has been working on the continued development of the 41 remedial and compensatory programs outlined in the TTAC.
+From the first day after the incident, Samarco put in place actions to assist the people involved and to repair environmental damages.
+To prove its commitment to the social, environmental and economic recovery of the impacted regions, Samarco, together with its shareholders Vale SA and BHP Billiton Brasil Ltda., signed, in March 2016, a Transaction and Conduct Adjustment Agreement (TTAC) with the federal government and state governments of Minas Gerais and Espirito Santo.
+The TTAC provided for the creation of a foundation to repair and remedy the impacts of the collapse.
+Since August that year, the Renova Foundation has been in charge of the 42 repair and compensation programs provided for in the TTAC.

 From November 2015 to August 2019, R$ 6.26 billion has been allocated to the reparation and compensation actions, which were taken over by the Renova Foundation in August 2016.

 After the emergency actions, which took place throughout 2016, the company started seeking authorizations to resume its operations.

 Operational resumption of Samarco